patrickbucher/learning-rust/diary.md

 - 3` is safe, because it's used in a pattern matching expression where `n` can only be at least 4.

+I finished the exercises for chapter 11 during the day; the last one was quite challenging.
+When my test failed, I figured out that my implementation was correct, and I just failed to see all the possible solutions to the problem.

 # Day 153 (2024-08-24)

 I started reading chapter 11 in CSGDSA and worked through the _Staircase